Vishwatma: Production

-After the mega-success of his 1989 film Tridev, Rajiv Rai decided to embark on another action-thriller with three main male leads, and thus Vishwatma was conceived.
+After the success of his 1989 film Tridev, Rajiv Rai decided to embark on another action-thriller with three main male leads, and thus Vishwatma was conceived.
 Rai decided to go for a change of venue and planned to set much of the movie in Kenya.
 He wanted to cast the same three male leads as Tridev (Naseeruddin Shah, Sunny Deol, and Jackie Shroff).
 However, Shroff's son Tiger had just been born and his astrologer had advised him to not travel abroad for a year.
 Thus Rai, after considering to launch Suniel Shetty, a personal friend, opted to cast Chunky Pandey instead of Shroff as the third lead.

-Rai also reused many of the cast members from Tridev, including Amrish Puri as the main villain, and Raza Murad, Tej Sapru, and Dan Dhanoa as the secondary villains.
-One main difference being that while Dalip Tahil and Sharat Saxena played a negative role in Tridev, in this movie they had a positive role as the senior officer of Prabhat and the strict but comedic commissioner of the Kenya police respectively.
-Rai also included a short narration about the meaning of "Vishwatma" by Naseeruddin Shah in the movie, something that he had done with "Tridev" as well.

-Much of the shooting of the film was done in Kenya's main cities of Mombasa and Nairobi.
-The song "Saat Samundar" was shot at the "Bubbles Discotheque", a very popular club in Nairobi in those days.
-The climactic car chase was shot on the open plains of the Masai Mara National Wildlife Reserve.
-Many of the beach scenes were shot in Mombasa's various beaches and beach hotels.

-The film also employs many Swahili phrases and words in its dialogue such as "Jambo" (Hello), "Mzuri sana" (Very nice), and "Mimi ni kubwa sana" (I am very big/great).